 11 years and older

-Always talk with your healthcare provider before giving your child pain medication at home.
-The type and amount of pain medication and how it is given will depend on the type of pain, your child’s weight, and whether or not your child can take medicine by mouth.
-The use of a tool, such as a pain scale, may be helpful in monitoring your child's pain.
-Ask your healthcare provider about which pain scale they recommend.
+Always talk with your healthcare provider before giving your child medication at home.
+The type and amount of medication and how it is given will depend on the type of pain, your child’s weight, and whether or not your child can take medicine by mouth.
+The use of a tool, such as a pain scale, may be helpful in monitoring your child.
+Ask your healthcare provider about which scale they recommend.
 The goal is to make your child as comfortable as possible.

 Parents usually know how to make their child comfortable.
 You know your child the best.
-Tell the members of the healthcare team if you think your child has pain and what has helped to make the pain better in the past.
+Tell the members of the healthcare team if you think your child has pain and what has helped to make it better in the past.